thutahw/tp/docs/DeveloperGuide.md

 The Patient Management Features are included in Baymax because it is one of the core features of the application.
 If the user wants to keep track of the patient's information, he/she has to record the details of the patient and be able to look up a patient in the system easily.

+The class `PatientManager` is the "central" of patient management.
+It maintains a `UniqueList` of all `Patient`s in the app, and executes the logic of most patient commands.
+The `PatientManager` class contains a summary of all the "back-end" logic of patient commands on the app's `UniqueList` of `Patient`s.
+This follows the SRP, as everything related to the execution of patient commands can be found here.
+This also forces the customising of code to fit exactly the purposes needed for patient commands, even if the methods simply call a `UniqueList` method that fulfills the exact purpose.

 #### 4.2.2.
 Current Implementation

 The `patient` package in the `Model` component contains the necessary information related to a patient.
 The current implementation of the Patient Management Features allows the user to keep track of a list of patients in the appointment book.

+`PatientManager` contains the methods necessary to operate on the `UniqueList` of `Patient`s.
+These include:
+ 1. Adding a patient
+ 2. Editing a patient
+ 3. Deleting a patient
+ 4. Finding a specific patient by any `Predicate`, e.g. name contains a search keyword
+ 5. Sorting the list of patients

+These methods are used by the `PatientCommand` classes to execute their logic.

 In this section, we will outline the `findpatient` command from the Patient Management Features which is summarised by the Activity Diagram in Figure 12 below.